05 Jul Think you have premenstrual dysphoric disorder (PMDD)?

-Does your premenstrual phase seem more difficult than what you see other women go through?
-Does irritability, anger, depression, anxiety or physical pain you experience interfere with everyday life?
+Does your premenstrual phase seem much more difficult than what you see other women go through?
+Does pre-period irritability, anger, depression, anxiety, physical pain or trouble sleeping interfere with everyday life?

-You may have premenstrual dysphoric disorder (PMDD), which is a severe form of premenstrual syndrome (PMS).
-And you’re not alone.
-It’s estimated that up to 8% of cycling women have this condition.
-And, if you’re one of them, then you know just how debilitating it can be.
+You could have premenstrual dysphoric disorder (PMDD), which is a severe form of premenstrual syndrome (PMS) that’s estimated to effect up to 8% of cycling women.

 Think you may have PMDD, but aren’t sure?
 Here are the signs to look for: